MicrosoftDocs/intellicode/docs/share-models.md

 The best approach here is:

-1. [Train a model for team completions] (custom-models.md#repository-associated-team-models) on the existing codebase.
+1. [Train a model for team completions](custom-models.md#repository-associated-team-models) on the existing codebase.

 2. Inform your teammates to enable automatic acquisition by going to **Tools** > **Options** > **IntelliCode** > **Acquire team models for completion** in Visual Studio 2019 version 16.1 or later.